Paški Kozjak: History

-The area was the site of a battle in the Second World War between Slovene Partisans and the Nazi German armed forces, which took place in the night between January 17 and 18, 1944 when the Partisans tried to break through the German lines to reach the Pohorje Hills.
+The area was the site of a battle in the Second World War between Slovene Partisans and the Nazi German armed forces, which took place on the night of January 17, 1944, when the Partisans tried to break through the German lines to reach the Pohorje Hills.
 The event and the Partisans killed during the operation are commemorated with a granite monument.